We welcome and appreciate all contributions to Capgo.

 • Ask for help in the community chat room.

-• If you are going to work on an issue, mention so in the issue comments before you start working on the issue.
+• When you work on an issue, mention so in the issue comments before you start working on the issue.

-• If you are going to work on a new feature, create an issue and discuss with other contributors before you start working on the feature; we appreciate all contributions, but not all proposed features are getting accepted.
+• When you work on a new feature, create an issue and discuss with other contributors before you start working on the feature; we appreciate all contributions, but not all proposed features are getting accepted.
 We don't want you to spend hours working on a code that might not be accepted.

 • Please be professional in the forums.
 We follow Rust's code of conduct (CoC).
 Have a problem?
 Email ry@tinyclouds.org.